jessicarose/brumtech/CODE_OF_CONDUCT.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+Portions of thex derived from the [Dev.to Community code of conduct](https://dev.to/code-of-conduct)

 _Revision 2.3.
 Posted 6 March 2017._

 _Revision 2.2.
 Posted 4 February 2016._